ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 Set-Mailbox -Identity mark@contoso.onmicrosoft.com -DefaultAuditSet Admin,Delegate,Owner
 ```

-This example restores the default audited mailbox actions for the Admin logon type on the mailbox chris@contoso.onmicrosoft.com, but leaves the customized mailbox actions for the Delegate and Owner logon types.
+This example restores the default audited mailbox actions for the Admin logon type on the mailbox chris@contoso.onmicrosoft.com, but leaves the customized audited mailbox actions for the Delegate and Owner logon types.

 ```
 Set-Mailbox -Identity chris@contoso.onmicrosoft.com -DefaultAuditSet Admin